 Where is production up to for Avatar: The Last Airbender season 1?

-In late May 2019, Bryan Konietzko shared an update on the production of the show saying:
+The first release production update for the series came in late May 2019.
+Bryan Konietzko shared an update on the production of the show saying:

 “We’re moving into a new office space, transitioning into the next phase of production.
 Our core team is growing.
 We’re writing, planning, and testing.
 Though there’s plenty that’s new for us in this live action process, we’ve been on this long rollercoaster ride twice before and a lot of the climbs and twists and turns feel familiar.
 Right now, everything seems slow, and we’re itching to speed up; before we know it, everything will be moving too fast and happening all at once.
 For those who are eager to see this new series and are asking if we have a trailer yet: thank you for your enthusiasm, sincerely, but you wouldn’t want to see a version of this series that was made within 9 months.
 Too much Hollywood fare is fast-tracked and the results speak for themselves.
 Thankfully for us and this series, Netflix is committed to doing it right.”